orlikoski/CDQR/README.md

 It then parses the supertimeline report into easily readable sub-reports based on the output from the various Plaso parsers used.
 It is meant to be a starting off point used to determine if a deeper inspection is required.

-These reports made by this tool are listed below:
+The reports made by this tool are listed below:
 - \<Source File Name\>.SuperTimeLine.csv
 - Event Log Report.csv
 - File System Report.csv